 All living things are made of cells.
 Cells can take on a vast variety of shapes, functions and appearances; they can live by themselves, or can function as part of a greater being.
-Understanding the full workings of single cells represents some of the most interesting and challenging research left to science.
+Understanding the full workings of single cells represents some of the most interesting and challenging research areas left to science.

-The figure shows a representation of the basic components of an animal cell.
+The figure, left, shows a representation of the basic components of an animal cell.
 Plant cells and single cell organisms are a little different, although most of these basics are the same.
 Around the edge of the cell is a thin membrane, separating the cell apparatus from the outside world.
-All over the membrane are different proteins, allowing material to be moved in and out of the cell in a controlled fashion so the cell can gather food, remove waste and communicate with the outside world.
-When food is moved into the cell it is done so via lyosomes, which are small vesicles that contain acids needed to break down the extra-cellular material.
+All over the membrane are different proteins, allowing material to be moved in and out of the cell in a controlled fashion.
+This allows the cell can gather food, remove waste and communicate with the outside world.
+When food is moved into the cell it is done via lyosomes, which are small vesicles that contain acids needed to break down the extra-cellular material.
 Inside the membrane is the cytosol, this is the fluid inside the cell and is filled with the material the cell needs to live.
 At the cell's centre is the nucleus, this contains all of the cell's DNA, the instructions needed to construct all of the other components of the cell; this is sealed off from the rest of the cell by another membrane.
 Outside this the endoplasmic reticulum (often known just as ER) operates to convert the instructions on the DNA into proteins that are then used to make up everything in the cell.
 The ER also produces the molecules needed for the membranes.
 The golgi apparatus is used after the ER to organize all the proteins and send them to their correct destinations.
 None of these processes can happen without energy, and the mitochondria are used to power the cell by converting oxygen and food into CO2 and energy.

 Life began through something similar to a small piece of DNA being able to reproduce itself.
 This is not easy and requires many proteins, chemicals and reactions.
-Since then evolution has refined the process of DNA replication to the point where living things exist.
-However the core value of cells is still to generate DNA and to build the components needed to make this process as efficient as possible.
-In pursuit of this, cells have created the complex components mentioned above, and many many more.
+Since then, evolution has refined the process of DNA replication to the point where living things exist.
+However, the core value of cells is still to generate DNA and to build the components needed to make this process as efficient as possible.
+In pursuit of this, cells have created the complex components mentioned above, and many more.
 It is estimated that there are over 2 million different proteins in the human body, all produced by our cells and all part of one or more processes that control some aspect of our lives.
-The act of a cell moving some sugar into the cytosol involves a long chain of protein interactions, all of which required more interactions to make, fold and check the proteins, and these processes also required sets of similar interactions.
-And so the study of cell biology is difficult, first to see what is happing, and then to understand all the steps and proteins involved, and then to try to understand how the proteins were able to perform the tasks and work cooperatively with many others to the end result.
+The act of a cell moving some sugar into the cytosol involves a long chain of protein interactions, all of which require more interactions to make, fold and check the proteins, and these processes also required sets of similar interactions.
+And so, the study of cell biology is difficult, first to see what is happing, and then to understand all the steps and proteins involved, and then to try to understand how the proteins were able to perform the tasks and work cooperatively with many others to achieve the end result.
 This is why cell biology is complex and interesting.

 In the work we have been undertaking the aim is to replace the dye in the above example with a nano-particle.
 There are several reasons to do this, first nano-particles are brighter and last longer inside a cell than dye molecules.
 Secondly a nano-particle can have multiple peptides attached to it, so as to enhance its interactions with cell, be useful as a miniature drug delivery capsule, and be possible to have a number of different functions when a variety of peptides are present.
 As steps to understanding these goals we have first investigated the endocytosis of nano-particles